-On hedge discontinuation, any hedging adjustment made previously to a hedged financial instrument for which the effective interest method is used is amortised to profit or loss by adjusting the effective interest rate of the hedged item from the date on which amortisation begins.
+The amount accumulated for cost of hedge is reclassified to profit or loss in the same period or periods during which the hedged items affect profit or loss.

 If the hedged item is derecognised, then the adjustment is recognised immediately in profit or loss when the item is derecognised.